foxsae/The-One-True-Lisp-Style-Guide/README.md

 * Comments starting with three semicolons, ;;;, should be used to separate regions of the code.
 * Comments with two semicolons, ;;, should describe regions of code within a function or some other top-level form.
 * Single-semicolon comments, ;, should just be short notes on a single line.

+(CLHS)
+* Comments that begin with a single semicolon are all aligned to the same column at the right (sometimes called the 'comment column').
+The text of such a comment generally applies only to the line on which it appears.
+* Comments that begin with a quadruple semicolon are all aligned to the left margin, and generally contain only a short piece of text that serve as a title for the code which follows, and might be used in the header or footer of a program that prepares code for presentation as a hardcopy document.

 ## LINE LENGTH